usnistgov/ndn-dpdk/docs/hardware.md

     * All faces must use this assigned MAC address as the local address.
       You cannot use the MAC address of the physical adapter or any other address.

-2. If NDN-DPDK is installed on the physical server: bind the VF PCI device to igb\_uio driver.
+2. If NDN-DPDK is installed on the physical server: bind the VF PCI device to vfio-pci driver.

-3. If NDN-DPDK is installed in a virtual machine: passthrough the VF PCI device to the virtual machine, bind the VF to igb\_uio driver in the guest OS.
+3. If NDN-DPDK is installed in a virtual machine: passthrough the VF PCI device to the virtual machine, bind the VF to vfio-pci driver in the guest OS.

 ### Unsupported Ethernet Adapters